-- -Read 4-H Livestock Requirements. - -All animals shown must be owned or leased by the exhibitor by May 1 of the current year, (except Junior calves). - -Exhibitors may show only two (2) leased animals.
+- -Read General Rules and Regulations.
+All 4-H exhibitors must have submitted their record books.
+(See General Rule 7). - -Read 4-H Livestock Requirements. - -All animals shown must be owned or leased by the exhibitor by May 1 of the current year (except Junior calves). - -Exhibitors may show only two (2) leased animals.